-(1) The supervisor for a candidate shall be appointed not later than two months after the registration of the candidate.

-(2) A consultant shall be appointed for a candidate who undertakes part of his/her programme of study outside the University.
+- (1) A supervisor for a candidate shall be appointed not later than two (2) months after the initial registration of the candidate. - (2) A consultant shall be appointed for a candidate who undertakes part of his/her programme of study outside the University.
 The consultant shall be appointed not later than two months after the candidate has commenced training in the outside location.